deadc0de6/catcli/README.md

   * Handle archive files (zip, tar, ...) and index their content
   * Save catalog to json for easy versioning with git
   * Command line interface FTW
-  * Store files and folders sizes
+  * Store files and directories sizes
   * Store md5 hash of files
+  * Ability to update the catalog
+  * Tag your different storages with additional information

 <a href="https://asciinema.org/a/hRE22qbVtBGxOM1yxw2y4fBy8"><img src="https://asciinema.org/a/hRE22qbVtBGxOM1yxw2y4fBy8.png" width="50%" height="50%"></a>